sounakdey/doodle2search/README.md

 to curate the sketches and for the images we would like to thanks [Flickr API](https://www.flickr.com/services/api/) for such an amazing API.

 The structure of this repo is as follows:
+1. Installation
-1. Getting the data
+2. Getting the data
-2. How to train models
+3. How to train models
-3. At last how to evaluate
+4. At last how to test and evaluate

 ### Installation
 * Clone this repository